Some potential clients who are dealing with mental illness often ask me ‘can hypnosis cause psychosis?’

 Treatments for psychosis include antipsychotic medication, specialist psychological therapies and community support programs.

-Some people with mental illnesses look for alternative treatments to support them in other areas of life; for example dealing with anxiety, increasing confidence or other issues, and this is perfectly appropriate, provided they get clearance from a psychiatrist or medical professional.
+Some people with mental illnesses look for alternative treatments to support them in other areas of life; for example anxiety therapy in Melbourne, quit smoking hypnosis in Melbourne and hypnotherapy weight loss in Melbourne, increasing confidence or other issues, and this is perfectly appropriate, provided they get clearance from a psychiatrist or medical professional.

 Can You Use Hypnotherapy To Treat Psychosis?